luqmanrom/luqmanrom.github.io/_posts/2015-03-03-apply-visa.markdown

 If you have further questions, feel free to send me email at luqmanrom@gmail.com.
-I will add more details if anything is missed.
+I will add more details if anything is missing.
 Thanks.